 Will this compromise make me feel less than my authentic self?

 Does this compromise only benefit my partner adding to his/her authority in the relationship?

-If you're having difficulty communicating what you need and feeling true balance in your relationship, reach out to a mental health professional.
-Once you get the hang of compromise in your relationship, and you feel equally appreciated and valued for your shared interests and your individual pursuits and priorities, the word compromise won't feel negative or scary at all, but rather a vital ingredient to your happy union.
+If you're having difficulty communicating what you need or struggling to find balance in your relationship, reach out to a mental health professional.
+Once you understand and can implement compromise in your relationship, you may begin to notice some significant changes.
+Over time, the word “compromise” won't feel negative or scary at all, but rather a vital ingredient to your happy union.